BCSC 163: Syllabus

 Minor Breaches: These represent relatively minor issues.

-• Submitting any part of a Writing & Thinking Activity or any other assignment late (up to one week; any later becomes a major breach unless an alternate plan is arranged)
+• Submitting any part of a Writing & Thinking Notebook or any other assignment late (up to one week; any later becomes a major breach unless an alternate plan is arranged)

-• Failing to participate in an online discussion (e.g. Voicethreads or Discussion Boards)
+• Failing to participate in an online discussion (e.g. Perusall or Discussion Boards)

 • Failing to submit the preparatory materials for your group’s “Special Interest Topics” presentation on time

-• Doing a “crappy” job of a Writing & Thinking Activity or any other assignment (these can be “unbreached” by re-doing the work to meet expectations - I will let you know if your work is not meeting expectations and work out a plan with you)
+• Doing a “crappy” job of a Writing & Thinking Notebook assignment or any other assignment (these can be “unbreached” by re-doing the work to meet expectations - I will let you know if your work is not meeting expectations and work out a plan with you)

 Major Breaches: These represent issues that impact peers or significantly impact your ability to meet the learning goals for the class.